sinclairzx81/hammer/readme.md

 Hammer is a build tool for browser and node applications.
 It provides a unified command line interface for developing browser and node application types and includes appropriate `watch` and `reload` workflows for each.
 Hammer also has support for linking shared local libraries taken by browser and node projects using standard TypeScript `tsconfig.json` configuration.

-Hammer was written to consolidate several disparate tools related to monitoring Node processes (nodemon), building from HTML (parcel) and mono repository support (lerna, nx).
-It takes `esbuild` as its only dependency and is as much concerned with build performance as it is with dramatically reducing the number of development dependencies required for modern web application development.
+Hammer was written to consolidate several disparate tools related to monitoring node processes (nodemon), building from HTML (parcel) and mono repository support (lerna, nx).
+It takes `esbuild` as its only dependency and is as much concerned with high build performance as it is with dramatically reducing the number of development dependencies required for modern web application development.

 License MIT